Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

 \section{Interferometers}

 Any quantum optics experiment can be subdivided into three stages: a generation stage, a manipulation stage, and a detection stage.
 Naturally, this subdivision can also be applied to all interferometric systems.
 This concept is illustrated in Fig. \ref{Interferometer_General}.
-Within the interferometer itself one can also identify three distinct elements: the preparer, the sample, and the analyser.
-Typically, the sample can be considered as a differential phase or a temporal delay added to one of the beam paths between preparer and analyser.
-We consider the case of a two-mode inteferometer and define the input as the two modes entering the preparer.
-The two modes exiting the analyzer are detected in order to make a measurement.
+Within the interferometer itself, one can also identify three distinct elements: the preparer, the sample, and the analyzer.
+Typically, the sample can be considered as a differential phase or a temporal delay added to one of the beam paths between preparer and analyzer.

-Within this framework, an interferometer can then be classified into further classes by noting the characteristics of the preparer and the analyzer; each stage can be defined as either a linear, such as a beam splitter (BS), or a nonlinear process, such as three- and four-wave mixing.
+In this paper, we consider the case of a two-mode interferometer and define the input as the two modes entering the preparer.
+The two modes exiting the analyzer are detected to make a measurement.
+Furthermore, we exclusively consider the case in which the two modes interact in the preparer and analyzer elements.
+Within this framework, an interferometer can then be classified into further classes by noting the characteristics of the preparer and the analyzer; depending on the physics involved in the mixing of the two input modes, each element can be defined as either a linear or a nonlinear interaction.

+An example of a linear element is constituted by beam splitters (BSs) while examples of nonlinear elements are three- and four-wave mixers.
 An interferometer that consists of only linear mixing elements, we denote as a linear interferometer, and one that consists of only nonlinear mixing elements is henceforth referred to as a nonlinear interferometer.
-A system then consisting of one nonlinear stage and one linear stage is referred to as a semi-nonlinear interferometer, presenting an intermediate, hybrid interferometer configuration.
+A system then consisting of one nonlinear stage and one linear stage is referred to as a seminonlinear interferometer, presenting an intermediate, hybrid interferometer configuration.